ParaCoToUl/noarr-pipelines/bindings/README.md

 ### Python

-For Python we will use the standard *[ctypes](https://docs.Python.org/3/library/ctypes.html)* library.
+For Python, we will use the standard *[ctypes](https://docs.Python.org/3/library/ctypes.html)* library.
 So make sure it is imported in your Python code:

 ```Python
 from ctypes import *